 Yes, a lot of Philadelphia media is covering institutional effectiveness.

 Coverage of institutional accountability isn’t too difficult to come across — it’s the focus of a lot of investigative reporting and solutions journalism around the city.
-From huge city-wide efforts on specific topics like The Reentry Project, which is a collaboration of 15 newsrooms around the city, to individual investigative teams within newsrooms, the city’s media doesn’t avoid the topic.
+From huge city-wide efforts on specific topics like The Reentry Project to individual investigative teams within newsrooms, the city’s media doesn’t avoid the topic.

 That doesn’t mean everything is being reported on.